neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 2 - Connect to Neo4j/README.md

 ![](images/01-console.png)

-In the search bar, type "vm instnaces" and then click on "VM Instances" under "PRODUCTS AND PAGES."
+In the search bar, type "vm instances" and then click on "VM Instances" under "PRODUCTS AND PAGES."

 ![](images/02-search.png)